-- (a) Eligible Vermont students with disabilities have available to them a free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living; in accordance with state and federal laws and regulations and in a cost-effective manner; and - (b) The rights of children with disabilities and their parents are protected.
+- (a) Eligible Vermont students with disabilities have available to them -a free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living; in accordance with state and federal laws and regulations and in a cost-effective manner; and - (b) The rights of children with disabilities and their parents are protected.

-2360.2 Free Appropriate Public Education (FAPE) (34 CFR §300.101)
+Free Appropriate Public Education (FAPE) (34 Code of Federal

+Regulations (CFR) § 300.101)

 These rules implement the Individuals with Disabilities Education Improvement Act (IDEA), as amended.
-These rules provide for the education of children and students between the ages of 3 through 21, inclusive, including children with disabilities who have been suspended or expelled from school, as provided for in Rule 4313.
+These rules provide for the education of children and students between the ages of three3 through twenty-one21, inclusive, including children with disabilities who have been suspended or expelled from school, as provided for in Rule 4313.
 The Agency may use whatever State, local, Federal, and private sources of support are available in the State to meet the requirements of this part.
 For example, if it is necessary to place a child with a disability in a residential facility, the State could use joint agreements between the agencies involved for sharing the cost of that placement.
 Nothing in this part relieves an insurer or similar third party from an otherwise valid obligation to provide or to pay for services provided to a child with a disability.
 Consistent with Rule 2363.1 the Agency shall ensure that there is no delay in implementing a child's IEP, including any case in which the payment source for providing or paying for special education and related services to the child is being determined.

-2360.2.1 FAPE for children beginning at age 3:
+2360.2.1 FAPE for children beginning at age three 3: (34 CFR § 300.101)

-An eligible child shall be entitled to a free appropriate public education beginning no later than the child's third birthday and continuing, unless otherwise provided herein, through 21 years of age.
-An individualized education program (IEP), rather than an individualized family service plan (IFSP/One Plan), shall be in effect for an eligible child by his or her third birthday.
-If a child's third birthday occurs during the summer, the child's IEP team shall determine the date when services under the IEP will begin.
+An eligible child shall be entitled to a free appropriate public education beginning no later than the child's third birthday and continuing, unless otherwise provided herein, through twenty-one-21 years of age.
+An individualized education program (IEP), rather than an individualized family service plan (IFSP/One Plan), shall be in effect for an eligible child by